MYTH #1: THE ISSUE IS TOO COMPLEX

 MYTH #7: PALESTINIANS WANT TO WIPE ISRAEL OFF THE MAP

 False.
-While there have been attempts to fight the occupation and blockade, many Palestinians have used, and continue to use, nonviolence to end the Israeli occupation and blockade.
-Therefore, there is no basis for this line of thinking.
+While there have been attempts to fight the occupation and blockade, many Palestinians have used, and continue to use, nonviolence to end the Israeli occupation’s wholesale violence and blockade.
+Refer to Myth # 9

 - False.
 British India had violent independence movements as well as Gandhi’s nonviolence, so clearly violence does not cancel out nonviolence.
 The same applies to apartheid South Africa or Nazi Germany.

 - Some would argue if Gaza had not chosen violence, Israel would not have withdrawn from Gaza in 2005.
-Meanwhile, West Bank leaders have largely opted for peaceful compromise, and in return have seen ever-expanding settlements and the perpetually entrenching occupation.
-Therefore, while violence is abhorred, resisting occupation is a human right.
+Meanwhile, Fatah/PLO leaders have largely opted for peaceful compromise, and in return have seen ever-expanding settlements and the perpetually entrenching occupation.
+Therefore, while violence is abhorred, resisting occupation is an important and effective human right.